apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile FAQ Update](documentation/features/dashboard/faq_admin/mobile_faq_update.png "Mobile faq update") | ![Desktop FAQ Update](documentation/features/dashboard/faq_admin/desktop_faq_update.png "Desktop faq update") |

-    To delete a FAQ the red bin icon is tapped/clicked.
+    To delete a FAQ the red delete button is tapped/clicked.
 A prompt is displayed asking the user to confirm the deletion of the selected FAQ.

     The user can the confirm the deletion by clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.